cigregret/lmop/content/index.md

 ---
-title: Welcome to Quartz
+title: Index
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Welcome to the LMOP+Wiki!
+Written entirely by Dungeon Master cigregret about the world of Fae'run